Tree

 Example T3

-This example demonstrates the usage of the Drénou Model component to create forests from regular grisd points and random grid points.
+This example demonstrates the usage of the forest interaction component to create forests from regular grid points and random grid points.
 3D trees

 Tree Energy Canopy

-This component uses the trunk and the branches of the 3D version of the Drénou Model to genereate the energy canopy that can be used for energy analaysis.
-It simply output a mesh-type water-tight volume that can be used as a "shade" for energy analysis software.
+This component uses the trunk and the branches of the 3D tree to generate the energy canopy that can be used for energy analysis.
+It outputs a mesh-type water-tight volume that can be used as a "shade" for energy analysis.

 energy canopy